 | |

-The last time I tried to visit Turkey was more than 30 years ago, and my attempt failed.
+The last time I tried to visit Turkey (properly called Türkiye) was back in the 1980s, and my attempt failed.
 I’ll tell that story at the end of this article.

-I will tell you, though, that I finally managed to get there recently when I flew to Ankara to lead a workshop.
-I tacked on one extra day to look around a bit, as I often do when I travel for work.
+I will tell you, though, that I finally managed to get there when I flew to Ankara to lead a workshop decades later.
+I tacked on one extra day to look around a bit, as I often did when I traveled for work.

 Without further ado, here are my suggestions for what to do in Ankara, Turkey, in one day: